Martin Thomsen (footballer, born 1982)

-Martin Thomsen (born 6 August 1982) is a Danish professional football manager and former player, who is the current head coach of Danish 1st Division club Hobro IK.
+Martin Thomsen (born 6 August 1982) is a Danish professional football manager and former player.
+He is currently the assistant coach of Viborg FF.

 Playing career

 Thomsen started his career playing for Valsgård IF 83, before joining his hometown side Hobro IK.
 Viborg FF quickly caught notion of the midfielder, and he signed a three-year contract at the Superliga team.
 Thomsen only played nine minutes altogether in the Superliga, as a substitute against F.C.
 Copenhagen on 21 July 2001.
 In the summer of 2003 he was loaned to Skive IK on a one-year basis.
 Viborg terminated Thomsen's contract after his loan spell at Skive.

 Thomsen signed with Skive IK on a permanent basis in 2004.
 He would stay at the club until 2013.
 In 2011, Thomsen scored 12 goals in the Danish second division, which was a decisive factor in Skive's surprising fourth place in the league.
 He was therefore awarded the Most Valuable Player award, ahead of players like Simon Makienok, Peter Graulund and Stephan Petersen.

 On the last day of the transfer window on 31 January 2013, Thomsen moved from Skive IK to his former club Hobro IK, who bought him free from his contract.
 He experienced promotion to the Danish Superliga during his first season back at the club.
 In the 2014–15 season, Thomsen played all 33 matches with six goals and two assists as a result.
 On 28 May 2015, it was announced that Silkeborg IF had signed Thomsen on a free transfer, with him signing a two-year contract.
 It was announced on 16 December 2016 that Silkeborg and Thomsen had agreed to terminate the agreement.
 In January 2017, it was announced that he was taking up a position as player-assistant at Jammerbugt FC for a period of six months.

 In the summer of 2017, Thomsen returned to Skive IK, where he also played from 2004 to 2013.
 There, he signed a two-year contract, where he was to both act as a player and be part of the coaching team.